konsumer/tvparty/README.md

 # run this to get your plex token (and add it's output to your .env)
 npm run plex_login USERNAME PASSWORD URL

-# test: find & download True Blood Season 2
+# test: find & download True Blood Season 2, Episode 1
-npm run find "Trueblood Season 2"
+npm run find "Trueblood S2E1"

 # server: find stuff you watch and download it
 npm start